 But our far-seeing Father used this occasion to teach us all a lesson about pride.
 He told Moses, “And I will harden Pharaoh’s heart, and he will pursue them and I will get glory over Pharaoh and all his host; and the Egyptians shall know that I am the Lord” Ex 14:4.
 Pharaoh had seen our Father’s awesome power.
 His country lay in ruins, all its first-born were dead.
 He knew.
 Yet his pride drove him to pursue Israel until his army lay under the Red Sea Ex 14:28.

-Israel walked out of Egypt, crossing the Red Sea and onto the desert.
+The Remnant of Israel walked out of Egypt, crossing the Red Sea and onto the desert.
 Jewish tradition holds that as Gods people Israel migrated across the desert they kept the Tabernacle at the center, with three tribes ahead, three to the north, three to the south, and three to the rear.
 From the air, the procession must have looked like a Cross moving toward Mt.
 Sinai.

 Soon after the Israelites had eaten the first Passover sacrifice, our Father continued preparing them for the arrival of their Messiah.